-- 1. Have a display of the complete alphabet in the classroom so that students will become familiar with the letters by seeing them every day. - 2.
-Have students learn to say the letters in order (alef, bey, pey...).
+1. Have a display of the complete alphabet in the classroom so that students will become familiar with the letters by seeing them every day.

+2. Have students learn to say the letters in order (alef, bey, pey...).
 Demonstrate how to do this first, then invite them to say the letters in order with you, then have them practice on their own.
-This will be especially fun-and will enhance learning-if you use a song or a chant as the basis for the recitation. - 3.
-Have students say the letters with you while you point to each one and then say them without your help as you point to each one.
-This will help students learn to associate the names of the letters with the way the letters are written. - 4.
-To reinforce learning, point to or write a letter and ask students what it is.
+This will be especially fun-and will enhance learning-if you use a song or a chant as the basis for the recitation.

+3. Have students say the letters with you while you point to each one and then say them without your help as you point to each one.
+This will help students learn to associate the names of the letters with the way the letters are written.

+4. To reinforce learning, point to or write a letter and ask students what it is.
 Wait until most or all have raised their hands.
 Then call on a student to say the letter.
-Repeat with other letters. - 5.
-To reinforce learning, point to a letter on a page in The Farmer's Wife and ask students what it is.
-Wait until most or all have raised their hands.
-Then call on a student to say the letter.
-Do this for six or seven letters-or more, if students enjoy the activity.
+Repeat with other letters.

+5. To reinforce learning, point to a letter on a page in The Lion Who Saw Himself in the Water and ask students what it is.

-- 6. Have students work in pairs to look through their books and find examples of one or more letters.
-Have them share what they find with classmates by pointing to a letter and saying the letter name. - 7.
-Choose a letter to work with.
+6. Have students work in pairs to look through their books and find examples of one or more letters.
+Have them share what they find with classmates by pointing to a letter and saying the letter name.
+7. Choose a letter to work with.
 On the board, demonstrate how to write the letter, in its different forms, and have students do the same with their own writing supplies.
-If possible, show them one or more forms of the letter as it is used in a book. - 8.
-Repeat Step 7 with several other letters of the alphabet, each time demonstrating, having students write on their own, and (if possible) showing them how the letter is used in a book. - 9.
-Use this same activity over several days until you have had students learn each letter, in its different forms.
+If possible, show them one or more forms of the letter as it is used in a book.

+8. Repeat Step 7 with several other letters of the alphabet, each time demonstrating, having students write on their own, and (if possible) showing them how the letter is used in a book.

+9. Use this same activity over several days until you have had students learn each letter, in its different forms.
 Encourage students to practice writing the letters at home, too.
-It will probably take students several weeks, or longer, to be able to easily be able write all the letters

-Repeat these activities each day until students can easily recite the alphabet without looking at the letters, can say the letters while you point to them in order, can easily identify letters when you point to them at random, and can identify letters in the context of the book.
+It will probably take students several weeks, or longer, to be able to easily be able write all the letters until students can easily recite the alphabet without looking at the letters, can say the letters while you point to them in order, can easily identify letters when you point to them at random, and can identify letters in the context of the book.